Building a View Counter with Supabase

 );

-Each blog post has a slug (like building-view-counter-supabase-astro).
-When someone visits, we increment the views column.
+Each blog post has a unique slug (like building-view-counter-supabase-astro).
+When someone visits, we increment the views column for that slug.

 CREATE OR REPLACE FUNCTION increment_views(page_slug TEXT)